jaigansa/jaigansa.github.io/content/authors/_index.md

 ---
-title: "Authors Taxonomy Listing Example"
+title: "Authors lists"
 ---

-A quick example of how to start using author taxonomies in your articles.
+A quick example of how to start using author in your articles.